The Nigerian government aimed to reach 85% of newborns with iKMC by 2025 Today only 5% of them get it. Three solvable barriers explain why. ¹

 iKMC isn't reliably measured.

-Without routine indicators and evaluation, programs and funding have dried up.
+Without routine indicators and evaluation, programs have dried up.

 There's a gap between policy and implementation.